 What is Regulation 18?

 Local Plans must be prepared in stages set out in law.
 Regulation 18 is a public consultation at an early stage in preparing the Plan.
-The Issues and Options document the Council has issued for consultation sets out the:
+This consultation closed on Monday 06 April at 5pm.
+The Issues and Options document the Council issued for consultation set out the:

 - Key issues the Local Plan must address